danielelozzi/SPEED/index.md

 * **AOI**: create and manager multiple AOIs in static, dynamic and YOLO-based modality.
 * **Real-time visualization**: A real-time visualization of external and internal camera with YOLO AOI and manual multiple AOI, allowing the visualization of blink, pupillometry, fragmentation and events management.
 * **Data Viewer**: A separate window that allow the visualization of DICOM/BIDS metadata and the visualization/plot the data.
-* **YOLO**: pre-fixed and custom object detection, segmentation and pose estimation using YOLO models.
+* **Multi-Task YOLO**: Pre-trained and custom object detection, segmentation, and pose estimation using a wide range of YOLO models.
+* **Data Interoperability**: Convert data to and from standard formats like BIDS and DICOM.

 ## Getting Started